dualsight/corepay/docs/README.md

 ### Manual Installation
 - Download/clone this repository and `cd` to it.
+- `npm run bootstrap` to install dependencies.
-- `npm run setup` to register current directory as Corepay installation (may require elevated privileges depending on Node.js installation).
+- `npm run install-cli` to enable Corepay CLI binaries.

 ### Corepay CLI
 The Corepay CLI simpliflies controlling the Corepay daemon.